On December 19, 2013, President Obama granted Stephanie a commutation (reduction of sentence). She was released from prison on April 17, 2014.

 There’s no question that Ms. George deserved to be punished.
 The only question is whether it should be a mandatory life sentence … I wish I had another alternative.”
 He told Stephanie, “Even though you have been involved in drugs and drug dealing for a number of years … your role has basically been as a girlfriend and bag holder and money holder.
 So certainly, in my judgment, it doesn’t warrant a life sentence.

 Stephanie received the longest sentence of any of her five codefendants.
 Over 15 years ago, the young mother of three was led out of the courtroom quietly crying.
 Her children have grown up without her and her older relatives have aged and passed away.
 While in prison, Stephanie has actively participated in vocational and educational training and working hard at her prison job.
 She has completed drug treatment and is sober.
-Unfortunately, the mandatory minimum life sentence prevents Stephanie from ever having another chance.

 The Facts: Stephanie George